Day of the Badman

-Day of the Badman is a 1958 American Western film directed by Harry Keller and starring Fred MacMurray, Joan Weldon and John Ericson.
+Day of the Badman (shown as Day of the Bad Man on the film's title screen) is a 1958 American Western film directed by Harry Keller and starring Fred MacMurray, Joan Weldon and John Ericson.

 Plot

-Judge Jim Scott (Fred MacMurray) wants to sentence a killer to die, but the outlaw's family members intend otherwise.
-All-powerful patriarch Charlie Hayes (Robert Middleton) and his intimidating kinfolk are confident they can use violence to get their doomed relative's sentence commuted into something less severe.
-Although Sheriff Barney Wiley (John Ericson) and most of the townsfolk wilt under the Hayes family's strong-arm tactics, Scott remains determined to see justice done at the end of a rope.
-Scott's life becomes even more complicated when he learns that his fiancée, Myra (Joan Weldon), has fallen in love with Wiley.
+Judge Jim Scott wants to sentence a killer to die, but the outlaw's family, including patriarch Charlie Hayes, resort to violence to save his life.
+Although sheriff Barney Wiley and most of the townsmen fear the Hayes family, Scott is determined to exact his cruel form of justice.
+Scott's life becomes even more complicated when he learns that his fiancée Myra has fallen in love with Wiley.